 Now in its second year, our Writer's Workshop has grown!
-After the success of our inaugural senior program at Amherst, we've expanced to include both intermediate programs (grades 6-8) and senior programs (grades 9-12) at both Amherst and Stanford!
+After the success of our inaugural senior program at Amherst, we've expanded to include both intermediate programs (grades 6-8) and senior programs (grades 9-12) at both Amherst and Stanford!

 Emphasizing creativity and skill building, students will work with accomplished writers to hone their craft.
 Beyond engaging in intensive creation alongside expert faculty, students will come away from Writer's Workshop replete with new ideas, a brimming portfolio, and, most importantly, a refined sense of their own voice.

 Please see details for the intermediate and senior programs below.

-The Writer's Workshop Intermediate Program at Stanford will give students the opportunity to try their hand at various genres while learning key skills and writing techniques.
+The Writer's Workshop Intermediate Program will give students the opportunity to try their hand at various genres while learning key skills and writing techniques.
 Students will learn about character building, dialogue, vivid descriptions, voice, time and more in poetry, prose and non-fiction writing.

 This energizing program features seminars, small group classes and supervised writing time aimed at awakening creative impulses as experienced faculty writers introduce craft techniques.
 Students will engage with creative writing prompts and exercises aimed to inspire during supervised writing time.
 Sharing works with teachers and peers will provide constructive critique.